A-Amyan/AI-guided-resolution-of-security-issues/README.md

 ```

-The server will listen on port 5000 (or the port specified in your `.env` file).
+The server will listen on port 5000.

 ## Deployment